The secret to improving your receivables management recovery rates lies in active listening. Find out how you can be a better listener today!

 It is important to validate your callers because if they feel heard then, their behavior will change.
 If someone feels like you're not listening or ignoring them, the person may keep repeating themselves, which stalls progress and puts more pressure on both parties.
 Those who are validated usually want to negotiate for a payment plan (less likely to escalate).

-Listening to consumers is not only about understanding their debt resolution needs.
+Listening to consumers is not only about understanding their receivables management resolution needs.
 Careful, thoughtful listening helps you build a trusting relationship with your customers, which ultimately leads to better account resolutions and an improved outcome for everyone involved in the process!

 Here are a few tips for agents who want to get the best deal possible out of every client.
 First, you must listen intently and wholly when your customer begins detailing their needs.
 The more questions they answer about how much money they have available or what type of payment plan suits them better- whether on an open term or installment basis - will help you find the perfect solution right off the bat!
 It's not just good business practice either; by taking this information in, you're also showing customers that we care enough to go back and forth with them until we come up with something truly advantageous for both sides involved.